Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 A decision-maker may choose between available options.

-As further information emerges, it may alter how earlier decisions are understood.
+As information develops, it may change how earlier decisions are understood.

-Control over direction is exercised in stages, each informed by the information available at that time.
+Control over direction is exercised sequentially, with each decision informed by the information then available.

 Information asymmetry

-Some information is embedded in ongoing work and becomes visible only once that work has progressed to a certain point.
+Information is generated within ongoing work and becomes visible once that work reaches a certain point.

-It depends on where information is generated, how it is transmitted, and when it becomes capable of being assessed.
+Visibility depends on where information is generated, how it is transmitted, and when it becomes capable of assessment.

-Information does not arrive uniformly across participants or time.
+Risk and cost are therefore not uniformly visible across participants or across time.

 Stage definition